Temporomandibular disorders

 Eminectomy or eminoplasty for recurrent TMJ dislocation.

-Total prosthetic TMJ replacement for end-stage degenerative disease11.
+Total prosthetic TMJ replacement for end-stage degenerative disease.15

 Neither occlusal adjustment (selective grinding of the tooth enamel to achieve a more harmonious bite) nor orthodontics are recommended, because of a lack of evidence of benefit.

-Because TMDs have many features in common with other functional and complex pain syndromes, the outlook depends on psychological factors as well as mechanical ones.
-A TMD may respond well to a multidisciplinary approach to treatment.
+TMDs share many features with other functional and complex pain syndromes, and their prognosis depends on both psychological and mechanical factors.
+A multidisciplinary approach to treatment often leads to favourable outcomes.

 Being female.